 - displays a set of recipes which are pulled from a database.

 - allows the user to add/remove their favorite recipes to/from a separate list.

 - allows the user to enter a search term to filter the visible recipes.

 Now, imagine you are working for the software development company whose main product is this Recipes application.
 The product manager has determined the desired features and functionality, the graphic designer has defined its style, and the React engineer has created its components.
-All that’s left is for you, the Redux Engineer, is to design the state management system that can put it all together!
+Now it is up to you, the Redux Engineer, to design the state management system that can put it all together!

 In reality, the Front-End Engineer would implement both React and Redux.

 Before continuing on, make sure that you are familiar with the following terms and concepts relating to React and Redux:

 - How to create components